NodeDiver/subscriptn-simple/README.md

 - **Action**: 🚀 *Built out the full SubscriptN app with ChatGPT and Cursor AI, focusing on authentication, API, database, and security.*
 - **Updates**:
   - 🔑 *Implemented session auth, role-based access, and all core API routes.*
-  - ⚡ *Integrated ZapPlanner webhooks and subscription management.*
+  - ⚡ *Integrated Lightning payments and subscription management.*
   - 🛡️ *Added error handling, toasts, validation, and rate limiting.*
   - 🔒 *Performed a security audit, excluded sensitive files, and created SECURITY.md.*
   - 📄 *Updated README and env.example for clarity and onboarding.*